learning assistance center

 Curriculum students may receive help from a peer tutor in any subject they are retaking or in which their grade average is 80 or below.
 If your grade average is 80 or below or if you are retaking a class, and you would like to receive tutoring help from a peer tutor, stop by the LAC and fill out a Tutee Information Sheet.
 This is a FREE service.

-Starting spring 2013, any student taking a "DMA" math class will be automatically approved for a tutor.
+Any student taking a "DMA" math class will be automatically approved for a tutor.
 Just drop by the front desk in the LAC and fill out a "Tutee Information Sheet."
 You will then be given a list of DMA math tutors and their contact information.
 Call anyone on this list to find a tutor.

 You may also click on the link below, “Tutee Information Sheet," and print a copy of this form.
 Fill the form out completely listing all possible times you are available for tutoring.
 Turn the completed form into the Tutor Coordinator (Becky Franklin) in the Learning Assistance Center, or email it to Becky Franklin at firstname.lastname@example.org.